-Meanwhile, to cope with the impact of the COVID-19 pandemic on our international business, we have expanded our uCloudlink 2.0 business in 2020.
-Since the governments in countries and regions such as China have strengthened the enforcement of regulation over use of M2M cards and real-name registration for SIM card users, the development of our 2.0 business may be slowed down to some extent.
+Meanwhile, to cope with the impact of the COVID-19 pandemic on our international business, we have expanded our uCloudlink 2.0 business since 2020.
+Since the governments in countries and regions have strengthened the enforcement of regulation over use of M2M cards and real-name registration for SIM card users, the development of our 2.0 business may be slowed down to some extent.